How can an international law of ecocide contribute to strengthening and protecting the rights and lives of environmental defenders?

 Effects of Oil Spills in the Mauritian Ocean.

-By Neha Sewsing
+By Neha Sewsingh

 The captain and first mate of the MW Wakashio, a shipwreck in 2020 that caused an oil spill on the coast of Mauritius, were found guilty of the worst pollution ever known in this Indian Ocean archipelago.
 Efforts made to control oil leaking from the ship appeared to have been successful initially.
 However, the oil spill continued along the coastline.
 The ship was traveling from Singapore to Brazil.
 The Japanese bulk carrier on the 25th July 2020 hit a coral reef in the southeast of Mauritius, an environmentally sensitive area, while traveling from China to Brazil, on 25 July 2020.